A small introduction to part of the story behind ‘Made in the UK’, that is so much more than a statement of origin.

 To find out more about our manufacturing and to gain more inside into the individuals that make our unique breastfeeding tops, click here.

 We are a British company and are therefore proud of our British heritage.
-The core principles and values of the brand meant that from the outset, our objective was to manufacture solely here in the UK and of the upmost importance.
+The core principles and values of the brand have meant that from the outset, our objective was to manufacture solely here in the UK and of the upmost importance.
 We will continue to source and buy our fabric and materials locally and always try to use sustainable cloth to protect the environment.

-So I hope that in turn people will support me and my independent, British brand too and rather than purchasing on price alone, consider other aspects such as quality, longevity, jobs and sustainability that are so inherent in British-made products.
+So I hope that in turn people will support us and my independent, British brand too and rather than purchasing on price alone, consider other aspects such as quality, longevity, jobs and sustainability that are so inherent in British-made products.

 And remember as my Grandad Bill always used to say;